Posted on January 6, 2014 by Fusion Connect

 Fusion managed network services reduce the cost and complexity of securely connecting remote sites and users to your network while providing a single point of contact for network operations and management.

 The Value of a Cisco Master Managed Service Channel Partner

-Fusion is one of only a few Cisco Managed Services Channel Partners to receive the Master designation, granted in recognition of the highest level of network management capability.
+Fusion Connect is one of only a few Cisco Managed Services Channel Partners to receive the Master designation, granted in recognition of the highest level of network management capability.
 Fusion is also a member of the Cisco Powered program, which means we use Cisco equipment to deliver selected network services, we meet Cisco standards for network support, and we achieve Cisco standards for interoperability, service reliability, and service quality.

 The Value of Industry Certifications

 The strength of an MSP is determined in part by the skill and knowledge of its employees—especially those who design, operate, and manage the network services.
 Amongst our technical operations and engineering employees, nearly 20% hold at least one vendor or industry certification.
 That number jumps to nearly 50 percent in our broadband, security, and voice network design engineering teams.
 These certifications are an important indicator of expertise, because they provide objective validation of an individual’s depth of training and experience in solving complex network issues.